+'''

 Section 3.21 Accessory Dwelling Units:

+'''

-- (A) Purpose: To provide expanded affordable housing opportunities, provide rental income potential, provide flexibility in household arrangements, and provide for the retention of Chichester's rural character; Accessory Dwelling Units shall be permitted in any zone in conformity with this section. - (B) Requirements: - 1) Only one (1) Accessory Dwelling Unit shall be allowed per Principal Dwelling Unit. - 2) The Accessory Dwelling Unit shall be located within the existing Principal Dwelling Unit, or within an Accessory Building and shall not alter the character or appearance of the structure.
+- (a) Purpose: To provide expanded affordable housing opportunities, provide rental income potential, provide flexibility in household arrangements, and provide for the retention of Chichester's rural character; Accessory Dwelling Units shall be permitted in any zone in conformity with this section. - (b)Authority: The Chichester Building Inspector shall issue a building permit for an Accessory Dwelling Unit so long as each of the requirements in Section C and Section D below are satisfied.